tatcn8/Game-of-War/README.md

 # End of Game:

-Once the game has ended you will be taken to a page that gives you the option to play game again.
+Once the game has ended you will be taken to a page that gives you the option to rematch.

 --------------------------------------------------------------------------------------

+# MVP Goals:

+-make it pretty
+-play against computer option
+-create specialized cards
+-win counter